Saturday December 18, 2021

-For every 1000 watt bulb, you should also have at least one foot-tall oscillating fan to increase airflow.
+For every 1000 watt bulb, you should also have at least one foot-tall oscillating fan to increase airflow through your grow room space.
 You should see a slight breeze that moves the leaves and branches on all parts of your plants, from the crown to the base.
-If there are some plants stuck in an area of stagnant air, you’ll need to move your plants further apart.
+If there are some plants stuck in an area of stagnant air, you’ll need to distance your weed plants further.
 Still air hanging above or around your plants can harm them by making the leaves too humid.

-There’s no real hard and fast equation on how far you should keep your plants.
+There’s no real hard and fast equation on how far apart your weed plants should be in your grow room space.
 Each plant is shaped differently, each strain has its own needs, and each room that you grow in comes with its own dimensions.
-However, making sure that your plants are far enough apart so that they don’t touch is the point to start from when it comes to home growing.
+However, making sure that your plants are spaced far enough apart so that they don’t touch is the point to start from when it comes to home growing.

-Once your plants are distanced, then it’s time to look at the other important factors mentioned above.
+Once your weed plants are distanced, then it’s time to look at the other important factors mentioned above in your grow room space.
 Buy grow containers that will fit your room, adjust your plants so that they’re getting enough light on all sides, and be sure that there is enough room for a gentle but steady airflow throughout each plant from top to bottom.
 Once you meet all these requirements to keep every cannabis plant in your grow happy and healthy, that is your ideal distance to space your plants.

 Do you have any tips for new growers looking to start their first round of plants?
 Share them in the comments below.